 (Determines basic eligibility for the position.
-Applicants who do not meet all of the selection factors are considered NOT qualified for the position.)
+Applicants who do not meet all of the Selection Factors are considered NOT qualified for the position.)

 - Applicant is a U.S. Citizen; - Complete resume submitted.
 See cover page for resume requirements.
-Experience that cannot be quantified will not be counted towards meeting the solicitation requirements. - Supplemental document specifically addressing how the candidate meets each of the Education/Experience requirements, AND each of the Evaluation Factors submitted; - Ability to obtain a SECRET level security clearance (NOTE: Dual citizens may be asked to renounce second-country citizenship); - Satisfactory verification of academic credentials.
+Experience that cannot be quantified will not be counted towards meeting the solicitation requirements; - Supplemental document specifically addressing how the candidate meets each of the Evaluation Factors submitted; - Ability to obtain a SECRET level security clearance (NOTE: Dual citizens may be asked to renounce second-country citizenship); - Satisfactory verification of academic credentials.